project-illium/illium-documentation/docs/developers/concept_review.md

 lurkCommitment = commit(script)
 ```

-Ultimately illium addresses are a type of Pay-Script-Hash (P2SH) address (if you're familiar with that term from Bitcoin).
+Ultimately illium addresses are a type of Pay-to-Script-Hash (P2SH) address (if you're familiar with that term from Bitcoin).